grenaud/schmutzi/README.md

   schmutzi: Bayesian maximum a posteriori contamination estimate for ancient samples
 =====================================================================================

-Upon sequencing ancient DNA , the DNA of the individuals involved in excavation, extraction of DNA and library preparation can become mixed with the actual  sample being sequenced.
+Upon sequencing ancient DNA, the DNA of the individuals involved in excavation, extraction of DNA and library preparation can become mixed with the actual sample being sequenced.
 We define as endogenous the DNA pertaining to the original sample and contaminant the DNA of the experimenters.

 schmutzi is a set of programs aimed at ancient DNA data that can :

 * estimate contamination based on deamination patterns alone
-* call a mitonchondrial consensus for the endogenous genome.
+* call a mitochondrial consensus for the endogenous genome.
 This consensus calls takes into account contamination and deamination.
-* estimate mitonchondrial contamination and identify the most likely contaminant from a set.
+* estimate mitochondrial contamination and identify the most likely contaminant from a set.

 Questions :
 -------------------------------------------------------------------------------------